nakhaury/mockup/README.md

-# User Stories for My Amazon Clone
+# User Stories for My diner guide

-1. As a visitor, I want to see the list of products I can buy.
+1. As a visitor, I want to see the list of restaurants in Chicago
-2. As a visitor, I want to see the details of a specific product.
+2. As a visitor, I want to be able to search for restaurants
-3. As a visitor, I want to buy a product.
+3. As a user, I want to browse the menus of each restaurant
-5. As a user, I want to track my order.
+5. As a user, I want to select the items I ate at the restaurant
-7. As a visitor, I want to create an account so that I can place an order.
+7. As a user, I want to rate the items I ate at the restaurant
-8. As an administrator, I want to add and remove products from the catalog.
+8. As a user, I want to be able to upload pictures of an item
-9. As a user, I want to receive an email when my order ships.
+9. As a user, I want to receive recommendations on other foods I would like